You are here:

 Viewing

-The View screen allows you to see the full text of Tasmanian Legislation
+The View screen allows you to see the full text of Tasmanian Legislation.

 Table Of Contents

 The entries in the Table of Contents are hypertext links, so you may navigate by clicking on entries in that Table of Contents window.
+Clicking on the Title at the top of the Table of Contents brings you back to the current verison of the legislation in Standard View.

 Full Text View

-For new legislation as made, a PDF file of the legislation can be downloaded using the PDF button on the menu bar above the legislation title.
-PDF files are also available for some consolidated legislation, in which case the "Authorised Versions" button will show on the same menu bar.
+PDF files are also available for some consolidated legislation, in which case the "Authorised Versions" button will show on the menu bar above the legislation title.
+Click on this to display the PDF.

 Atom Feeds